cxl07/cxl07.github.io/index.md

 ## An Introduction of NeuralCoref and Coreference

+Coreference resolustion is to find all the expressions that refer to the same person or thing in a text.
+It is an important part in Natural Language Processing to help interprete the text correctly and estimate the relative importance of different subjects and pronouns.

 NeuralCoref is a pipeline extension for spaCy 2.1+ which annotates and resolves coreference clusters using a neural network.
 NeuralCoref is production-ready, integrated in spaCy's NLP pipeline and extensible to new training datasets.

 For a brief introduction to coreference resolution and NeuralCoref, please refer to our blog post.
 NeuralCoref is written in Python/Cython and comes with a pre-trained statistical model for English only.